The Breuss Massage: A Gentle, Healing Approach to Spinal Health

 When it comes to back care, many people think first of strong pressure, deep manipulation, or firm massage techniques.
 But the Breuss Massage is something very different.
 It is soft, deeply nurturing, and wonderfully calming — a treatment that honours the spine as the delicate, energetic, and essential structure it truly is.

 I was fortunate to learn the Breuss Massage during my Dorn Method training, and I still remember the very first time a fellow student practised it on me.
-The gentle, nourishing warmth that flowed down my spine was unlike anything I had experienced before ~ deeply calming, grounding, and truly healing.
+The gentle, nourishing warmth that flowed down my spine was unlike anything I had experienced before ~ deeply calming, grounding, deeply calming, grounding and unlike any massage I had experienced before.

 Since then, I’ve used the Breuss Massage with many of my own clients, and the response is always the same: they absolutely love it.
 It’s one of those treatments that leaves people feeling lighter, more relaxed, and genuinely cared for.

-Developed by the Austrian healer Rudolf Breuss, this massage was designed to help gently stretch, nourish, realign and energise the spine, supporting both physical and emotional wellbeing.
+Developed by the Austrian healer Rudolf Breuss, this massage was developed as a gentle complementary massage that aims to relax the back and support overall wellbeing.
 Today, it is widely used in holistic back care and is often combined with the Dorn Method for a complete and gentle approach to spinal alignment.

 In this blog, we will explore what the Breuss Massage is, how it works, and the beautiful benefits it offers.